 The Student Advocate’s Office aims to transform the processes at UC Berkeley to be truly equitable for students.
 We take problematic trends we see in our casework and mobilize groups to create transformative change for students across campus.
+Alongside casework, policy work is a cornerstone of our office’s services.
 Below is just a sample of the policy projects our respective divisions have been working on in the past year.

 The SAO Exposure project with GBO and NSS will aim to partner with NSS and more specifically, the GBO team, in order to revise content related to students’ rights and information regarding our office in their bCourses module.
 Furthermore, this project aims to communicate with GBO and NSS regarding potential avenues for SAO outreach during GBO week.

 Looking at SAO case trends from Fall 2021 and Spring 2022, students at UC Berkeley who need DSP accommodations often run into time-sensitive issues that necessitate prompt action from DSP.
 This project aims to expand upon the existing CS 161 Extension Request Form to streamline any assignment extension requests for extenuating circumstances, including DSP-related exam concerns.
 We hope to implement this revised form in classes that are prerequisite classes for upper division classes, have a high volume of students, or have been the subject of many DSP-related cases in the past.
 The target classes include several in the College of Engineering, as well as CS 170, Math 1A-B, Biology 1A-B, and Chemistry 1A-B.